Victordh/VeganProductScanner/README.md

 - Product information screen (scanner.png)
 - Manual search screen (manual_search.png)
 - App information screen (information.png)
-The result (yes/no, product name and picture) could be a fragment, to allow users to stay in their preferred method of searching and receive the same visual result.
+The result (yes/no, product name and picture) could be made to allow users to stay in their preferred method of searching and receive the same visual result.

 Potential extras:
 - Search history